Pembina, North Dakota: Recent history

+In 1962, Winnipeg based coach bus manufacturer Motor Coach Industries opened its U.S. assembly line in Pembina.

 Pembina was officially designated as a city in 1967.

 The noted American author Louise Erdrich has represented the Pembina River and the Pembina Band of the Ojibwe Indians on the Turtle Mountain Reservation in numerous works of fiction.
 In the past several books, the Pembina have celebrated their unique heritage.

 Despite its small size, Pembina maintained a television station, KCND-TV channel 12, from 1960 to 1975.
 The station was a border blaster primarily targeting Winnipeg from as close to the border as possible; when simultaneous substitution rules took effect in the early 1970s, Canadian interests bought the intellectual property of the station and relocated it to Winnipeg, where it was relicensed by the Canadian government as CKND-TV channel 9, and has operated there ever since.
 Channel 12 in Pembina was rechristened in 1986 as KNRR, a satellite of KVRR Fargo.

 Its population in federal censuses has never exceeded 1,000.

-In 2022, author Sophia Wilkie wrote a book named "Rose's Faith-Testing Adventure", which features Pembina as the main character's destination.
+Motor Coach Industries had planned to close its Pembina factory in late 2022 after moving production to parent company NFI Group's plant in Crookston, Minnesota, but reversed their decision in November 2023.